LeqiXu/JointPRS/README.md

 - The summary statistics comes from [GLGC](https://csg.sph.umich.edu/willer/public/glgc-lipids2021/).
 - The bim file comes from the [1000 Genome Project](https://www.internationalgenome.org/data).

-The following code is a demo to use the example data:
+The following code is a demo to use the example data for section **4.
+JointPRS Model Implementation**:
 ```
 conda activate JointPRS